flackbash/AudioAnchor/README.md

 - export / import listening progress as sql database

 ## Install
+The best way is to install [F-Droid](https://f-droid.org/en/) on your Android device, search for AudioAnchor and install the app from there.
+This way, AudioAnchor will automatically be kept up to date on your device.\
-Simply download the latest apk from [releases](https://github.com/flackbash/AudioAnchor/releases) and execute it on your Android device.\
+Alternatively, you can download the latest apk from [F-Droid](https://f-droid.org/en/packages/com.prangesoftwaresolutions.audioanchor/) (or from [releases](https://github.com/flackbash/AudioAnchor/releases)) and execute it on your device.\
-The latest release of AudioAnchor runs on devices with Android API level 19 (= Android 4.4 KitKat) and higher.
+The latest release runs on devices with Android API level 19 (= Android 4.4 KitKat) and higher.

 ## Usage
 Create a parent directory and put your audio files into direct subdirectories (in the following referred to as "albums") of that parent directory.